 Among some number of mathematicians, every seventh is a philosopher, and among some number of philosophers every ninth is a mathematician.
 Who are there more of: philosophers or mathematicians?

-Find numbers equal to twice the sum of their digits.
+Find a nonzero number that is equal to twice the sum of its digits.

 Know-it-all came to visit the twin brothers Screw and Nut, knowing that one of them never speaks the truth, and asked one of them: “Are you Screw?”.
 “Yes,” he replied.
 When Know-it-all asked the second brother the same question, he received an equally clear answer and immediately determined who was who.